To do before 2023 ends

-From 2023, the daycare support is not linked to the number of hours that the parents work anymore.
+From 2023, the daycare support hasn’t been linked to the number of hours that the parents work anymore.
 They will now look at the number of worked months per year by each parent.

 The maximum number of declarable hours stays 230 hours of daycare per month.

 In the table on the bottom of this page, you can get an idea of how much money you’ll get back.
 The rebate is higher for parents who have two or more children who attend childcare.
 Please note that by ‘first child’ they mean the child who is in childcare for the most hours per week, and not necessarily the oldest child.